How to prevent osteoporosis after hysterectomy?

 Weight training for osteoporosis

-Also very beneficial for improving and maintaining bone density is resistance training.
+Resistance training is also very beneficial for improving and maintaining bone density.
 You can do this at the gym with the help of equipment like weight machines, elastic bands, and dumbbells.
-It is important that you find a way of exercising that you really enjoy.
+Make sure that you find a way to exercise that you really enjoy.
 This makes it a lot easier to stick with it.

 Jumping jacks and jumping rope